KaeroDot/myrails-braking-energy/readme.md

   ![](pulse_fitting_explanation.png)

+- How uncertainty is calculated:
+        1. Pulse uncertainty is based on variating of:
+                - current offset and gain
+                - voltage offset and gain
+                - pulse start and end
+                - fitting noise start and end
+        2. Uncertainty of all pulses in a group is calculated as linear sum of pulse uncertainties, and this is done for both configurations.
+The reason is the correlation is assumpted as 1.
+See GUM uncertainty framework, page 21, equation top right.
+        2. Total uncertainty of all pulses in all groups is calculated as maximum of all possible permutations of linear sum of group uncertainties.

 ## Issues
 - Identification of pulses is based on finding proper trigger level.
 This can fail at some time.
 - Braking groups shows out a consecutive series of pulses.
 So for every next pulse chopping